Threatened and Endangered Species

 The "cornerstone" of the initial phase of the Florida pilot program is the development of three County Bulletins describing the safe use of pesticides in Florida Torreya habitat.
 Bulletins are currently available for Jackson, Gadsen, and Liberty Counties.
 Landowner agreements and memoranda of agreement between agencies will also be utilized through this program to protect listed species.

-Red Cockaded Woodpecker - See about the Statewide Safe Harbor Agreement for the Red Cockaded Woodpecker above.
+Red Cockaded Woodpecker - Learn about the Statewide Safe Harbor Agreement for the Red Cockaded Woodpecker.

 Local Ordinances and Contacts